ankitrookie/web3-notes/EXCHANGES.md

 ## Spread
 In exchange the spread is the different between aks price and bid price. for ex: I as a asker, asked 2 lakhs for house but bidder is willing to pay 1.5 lakhs so the spread is 5 lakhs.

+## Liquidity
+Liquidity is how easily you can buy or sell an asset without affecting its price.
+Ex: when a big whale come and place large order.
+They can impact the market.  so they end up eating the order book by a lot.
+As result the price will spik, coz now there are fewer assest to buy, so remaning price assets will spike.
+Coz  now supply is low.

+So high liquidity means stable prices even with big trades, while low liquidity means prices can change quickly with large orders.